 Several credit rating agencies will help you find out what your credit score is.
 And you can currently do it for free with Experian, with this 30 day free trial.

 If you don’t want to start paying to use their services, just make sure you cancel your subscription before the 30 days are up.

 You can find more information about how credit ratings work here.

 Find a 0% card

 If you do decide to cut your interest bill using a balance transfer card, make sure you do your research carefully.
-Good online financial comparison tables will list the best 0% and low rate balance transfer cards on offer.
+Our online financial comparison tables lists the best 0% balance transfer deals and low rate balance transfer cards on offer.